Situational Overview

 Q4 — Dread

-Every forced-focus worker, every Shadow resident, every thermal refugee knows that the worst weather comes when the markets settle.
-The sound changes — the baseline hum of infrastructure shifts frequency as processing loads peak.
+Every forced-focus worker, every Shadow resident, every thermal refugee knows what comes when the markets settle.
+The baseline hum of infrastructure shifts frequency as processing loads peak.
 The air tastes of ozone.
 The fog turns from grey to amber as thermal density distorts the light.
 You wait.
 Everyone waits.

 Unverified intelligence suggests the Cognitive Exchange has modeled alternative processing schedules that would eliminate Q4 storm season entirely.
 The models exist.
 They have been circulated internally.
 They have never been implemented.